To Samuel Hardin Sr. will 1732

 This page includes speculation for discussion among reseasrchers of this family.
 It is not finished genealogy tied up in a ribbon for harvesting.
 Corrections and better explanations are requested.
 Contact Travis Hardin at ke3y at comcast dot net.

-With gratitude I acknowledge Susan Hardin Austin and Gwen Hardin, along with others such as Jon Harden, for making a case that Samuel Harding is the main ancestor of the I1a family as we now know it, and again Susan and Gwen for the insight that William was not among the eldest sons and may have been a half-brother to the three eldest brothers.
+With gratitude I acknowledge Susan Hardin Austin and Gwen Hardin, along with others such as Jon Harden, for making a case that Samuel Hardin is the main ancestor of the I1a family as we now know it, and again Susan and Gwen for the insight that William was not among the eldest sons and may have been a half-brother to the three eldest brothers.

 Timeline of William Hardin